kellyye-cal/cs160-paws/README.md

 The "Vaccination" subpart shows a list of vaccinations that the pet has taken.
 There will be comments on the expiration dates, and items that will expire soon or non-compliant will be shown in red.
 Normal items are in green.

+The fourth part "Daily Logs" is a list of all log entries.
+The user can view notes of each log entry by tapping the "View Notes" to see the notes in a new menu sliding down.
+If there is no notes entered for the log entry, the texts "- No data -" will show instead.
+The user can filter out certain log entries by tapping on the "Filter" button and a menu will slide down.
+The user can then select a filter from the dropdown menu and then tap on the confirm button to apply the filter.
+The user can tap on the "Fliter" again to stow the menu back.

+The second

+## Nutrition

+This is a page for the user to manage the pet's meal, view nutrition analysis, and take food suggestions.

+The first part "Meals" has the list of food items and their amount.
+The user can add food items to this list by tapping on the "Add..." button.
+A menu "Add an item" will slide down, and the user can select a food item from the list.
+If there are more than four food items in the list, the user will be able to slide left and right to view more items.
+The "Add..." button will also change to a "Close" button when the menu is dropped down.
+When the user taps on a food item in the "Add an item" list, a new menu "Amount Add" will slide down, and the user can type a positive number in the textbox.
+If the input is not a positive number, after tapping on the confirm button, the prompt "Please enter a positive number." will appear.

+The user can also add new food items by tapping on items in the "Meals" list. the current amount will be pre-filled in the textbox, and after entering a positive number, the user can then tap on the confirm button to update the amount.
+The user can also delete a food item on this menu by tapping on the trash can button.
+A warning menu in red background will appear, and the user can decide to cancel deletion and edit more or to delete the food item.
+The user can tap on the selected food item again to stow the menus back.

+The second part has two subparts, "Overview" and "Analysis".
+Both of these are calculated by the saved food items and their amount in the "Meals" list.
+For each of the nutrient items, if the amount falls in the recommended daily intake level interval, the results will be in green.
+Otherwise, they will be in red.

+For the third part "Suggestions", the user can select a food item with a specific amount and then add it to the meals list.
+The user can tap on a food item and confirm the recommended food amount by tapping the confirm button.
+The food item will then be added to the meals list.
+If all four nutrient items are with "OK" status, the texts "There is no suggestion." will appear in the list instead.

 # Collaborators